Skip to main content

 Bibimbap

-Mixed rice bowl with vegetables, egg, and sometimes meat.
-Less elaborate than South Korean versions but still flavorful.
+A rice bowl mixed with vegetables, egg, and sometimes meat.
+The North Korean version is plainer than the South Korean one but still has plenty of flavor.

 Allergens: